Breakthrough/PySceneDetect/docs/reference/command-line-params.md

                         option -o/--output if set.
   -f, --filename NAME   Filename format to use for the scene list CSV file.
                         You can use the $VIDEO_NAME macro in the file name.
                         Note that you may have to wrap the name using single quotes.  [default: $VIDEO_NAME-Scenes.csv] -n, --no-output-file  Disable writing scene list CSV file to disk.
 If set, -o/--output and -f/--filename are ignored.
   -q, --quiet           Suppresses output of the table printed by the list-
                         scenes command.
+  -s, --skip-cuts       Skips outputting the cutting list as the first row in
+                        the CSV file.
+Set this option if compliance with RFC 4810 is required.
 ```